Title :

 Description :

 This remarkable UNESCO World Heritage Site exemplifies Portuguese-Manueline architecture, blending Baroque and Corinthian styles.
-As you enter, you will be awe-struck by the Corinthian columns and elaborate carvings.
-The halls, corridors and soaring ceilings match the brilliance of the exterior façade as they are decorated with intricate carvings, stunning frescoes and show-stopping paintings that depict scenes from the life of St. Francis of Assisi.
-Adjacent to the church, the former convent now serves as an archaeological museum, offering insights into Goa's past with its collection of artifacts, sculptures and paintings from the Portuguese era.
+As you enter, you will be awe-struck by Corinthian columns, soaring ceilings, stunning frescoes and show-stopping paintings that depict scenes from the life of St. Francis of Assisi.
+Adjacent to the church, the former convent now serves as an archaeological museum, offering insights into Goa's past with a fine collection of artifacts, sculptures and paintings from the Portuguese era.